Dan Melville

-Daniel Lee Melville (born March 4, 1956) is an American former professional football punter who played one season with the San Francisco 49ers of the National Football League (NFL).
-He played college football] at Grossmont College and the University of California, Berkeley.
+Daniel Lee Melville (born March 4, 1956) is an American former professional football player who was a punter for one season with the San Francisco 49ers of the National Football League (NFL).
+He played college football] at Grossmont College before transferring to the California Golden Bears.

 Early life and college

 Daniel Lee Melville was born on March 4, 1956, in San Diego, California.
 He attended El Capitan High School in Lakeside, California.

 Melville first played college football at Grossmont College from 1975 to 1976.
 He then transferred to the University of California, Berkeley, where he was a two-year letterman for the California Golden Bears from 1977 to 1978.
 He punted 44 times for 1,863 yards (42.3 average) his junior year in 1977, earning Coaches second-team All-Pac-10 honors.
 As a senior in 1978, he punted 57 times for 2,370 yards (41.6 average), garnering Coaches second-team All-Pac-10 recognition for the second consecutive season.